 By Jasmin Jagpal

 Prep Time: 5 minutes

 1. Combine together in an airtight container and shake.
 Store for up to six months.
 Enjoy!

 Thank you so much for sharing, Jasmin!

 PS Do you want get CERTIFIED as a Holistic Nutrition Weight Loss Expert?
-Our 2018 Fall Program of the starts October 16th , so download our program brochure here and learn how you start to create your dream life, health & career!
+Download our program brochure here and learn how you start to create your dream life, health & career!